Check this out:

 Galesville Reservoir: This 600-acre reservoir is stocked annually with 8,000 legal-sized trout.
 The lake also has warmwater fishing for bass, crappie and bluegill.
 Bass between 12 and 15-inches must be released, and only one bass over 15-inches can be kept.
 The reservoir is also periodically stocked with coho smolts.
 These coho have typically grown to 11 to 14-inches and tend to bite even when warm weather slows down other fishing opportunities.
 Although the coho are adipose fin-clipped, many people mistakenly think these fish are kokanee.
 The reservoir now has a campground below the boat ramp which is operated by Douglas County.

-ODFW stocked good numbers of trout in Howard Prairie last fall.
+ODFW stocked good numbers of trout in Howard Prairie last fall and even more fish were stocked in spring 2015.
+Over 20,000 legal-sized rainbow trout and 600 two pound fish have been stocked by ODFW for opening weekend anglers.
 Fishing is expected to be good in the spring and early summer despite lower than normal water levels.

 ODFW has been releasing larger-size rainbow trout fingerlings in the fall to maintain the trout fishery.
 These larger-size fingerlings take advantage of the natural food production in the reservoir to become quality trout in good condition.
 The fall fingerling are reared to 6-7 inches in length, compared to the 2 to 3-inch long spring fingerling that supported the fishery at Howard Prairie for years.
 Both the size and timing of the release should reduce the risk of predation.
 Fishing for rainbow trout has improved with the new stocking practices and large trout have often been caught over the last few seasons.